What we want

 - make the mystery of color understandable

-In short: Free color from chains!
+In short: Liberate color from chains!
 There are many good approaches for it, this website wants to show and promote them.

 We want an open and constructive dialog of possibilities, everyone can take part.